manggo-cd/manggo-cd/README.md

 ### About Me
 - I'm a junior year computer science and commerce student at the University of British Columbia.
 - I'm currently a software engineer @ [Second Savour](https://www.secondsavour.ca/), a student-led startup that strives to combat food waste by upcycling   orange peels and turning them into sweet treats.
-- Learning ROS and embedded software to fuel my Formula Racing interests.
+- Learning Black-Scholes Model to create an option pricer.
 - Fun Fact: I have a cologne collection with over 13 fragrances

 ### Current Projects